jedi-academy/learn-4711/data/labs/lab06.md

 <div class="alert alert-info">
 Captain: assuming that everyone on the team agrees that you have completed the lab, prepare for submission.

-Note: SQL dump not needed, as no DB changes were made this lab.

 It is now time
 to merge the develop branch into the master branch,